MicrosoftDocs/customer-insights/ci-docs/export-dotdigital.md

 The export runs with every [scheduled refresh](system.md#schedule-tab).
 You can also [export data on demand](export-destinations.md#run-exports-on-demand).

-In DotDigital, you can now find your segments in [DotDigital address books](https://support.dotdigital.com/hc/articles/212211968-Creating-an-address-book).
+In DotDigital, find your segments in [DotDigital address books](https://support.dotdigital.com/hc/articles/212211968-Creating-an-address-book).

 [!INCLUDE [footer-include](includes/footer-banner.md)]